Sign up for our newsletter

 “Conversation is such a big part of my life,” Shazam explains.
 “Online, I don’t want to give this air of everything being okay—I’m a real person going through real issues and I know so many other people will not only identify, but empathize.”

-It’s that attitude that’s made Shazam’s voice such a powerful presence in the LGBTQIA community and on social media, where he’s incited important conversations about identity from all angles.
+It’s that attitude that’s made Shazam’s voice such a powerful presence in the LGBTQIA community and on social media, where they've incited important conversations about identity from all angles.
 On Instagram, the Guyanese artist shares photos from red carpet events just as often as posts about the experience of being a non-binary, femme-presenting person of color.
 In either instance—and both online and off—Shazam is one thing, however: “I’m just Richie Shazam—that’s it.”

 VFILES Yellow Label top & skirt, AREA shoes, TUZA jewelry (right); Vintage jacket, Coach tights, Kenzo shoes, TUZA jewelry (right).